 There may be thousands upon thousands of phrasal verbs, but there are only about 20-25 prepositions that form the majority of these phrasal verbs, thus, that is to say, you only need to know the meaning of the preposition and verb, and you’ll easily deter the meaning of the phrasal verb, with or without context!

-This rule applies ONLY to the non-idiomatic ones!
+Above all, this rule applies ONLY to the non-idiomatic ones!

 Let’s take a look now at some of the most common phrasal verbs in English, take note of the preposition at the end, and do the tally yourself.

-You’ll see that, despite the grand number of these funny verbs, the total number of prepositions that form all phrasal verbs is limited to about 20 odd, thus, it’s really not that difficult when you see it like this.
+So, you’ll see that, despite the grand number of these funny verbs, the total number of prepositions that form all phrasal verbs is limited to about 20 odd, thus, it’s really not that difficult when you see it like this.

 List of very common phrasal verbs